Safe On-Orbit Dislodging of Deployable Structures via Robust Adaptive MPC: Robust Adaptive MPC for Dislodging

 and $\mathbf{d}_{{\nu_s}+1} = \mathbf{A}_0 \mathbf{x}_{\nu_s} + \mathbf{B}_0 \mathbf{u}_{\nu_s} - \mathbf{x}_{{\nu_s}{+}{1}}$.
 Note that $\mathbf{D}_{\nu_s}$ and $\mathbf{d}_{\nu_s}$ are quantities that linearly depend on the measured state and input vectors, but the dependence is omitted for clarity.
 In this notion case, we can represent $\Delta$ using hyperplane constraints in $ \mathbb{R}^n $, i.e., $\Delta$ is polytopic.

-In \eqref{eq:SimpleNonfalsified}, the non-falsified set $\Delta_{k}$ defines the set of all parameters that could have generated the measurement sequence $ \{\mathbf{x}_{k-s},\ldots,\mathbf{x}_{k}\}$.
+In \eqref{eq:SimpleNonfalsified}, the non-falsified set $\Delta_{k}$ is constructed by performing a consistency check for every candidate parameter against the latest measurement data.
+This is achieved by using the measured sequence $ \{\mathbf{x}_{k-s},\ldots,\mathbf{x}_{k}\}$ and inputs to calculate the disturbance $\mathbf{w}_k$ that a candidate parameter $\boldsymbol{\rho}_k$ would imply.
+The parameter is then 'falsified' if this disturbance falls outside the known bounded set $\mathbb{W}$.
+This process results in a set of linear inequalities that geometrically define $\Delta_k$ as a computationally tractable polytope, representing all parameters consistent with the observed system behavior.
 To manage computational complexity, the polytopic set $\mathcal{P}_{k}$ is defined using a fixed number of linear constraints